 Open and consistent communication is so important in a relationship.

-If your boyfriend has no idea about what has been bothering you within the relationship, he wouldn’t know what to fix or adjust in himself.
+A boyfriend who has no idea about what has been bothering you within the relationship, doesn’t know what to fix or adjust in himself.

-You shouldn’t be afraid to talk to your boyfriend about whatever particular issue or issues within the relationship that has led to the trust issues.
+You shouldn’t be afraid to talk to your boyfriend about whatever specific issue or issues within the relationship that has led to the trust issues.

-You may need some time away from your current relationship in order to fix it.
+You need time away from your current relationship to fix it.

-Talking to your family candidly about this issue is where you start.
+Candidly talking to your family or a professional counselor about this issue is where you start.

-However, the sooner you begin, the better your chances of overcoming it and moving forward with your current relationship.
+Nevertheless, the sooner you begin, the better your odds of overcoming it and moving forward with your current relationship.